foundry-rs/book/src/reference/cast/cast-storage.md

 ### NAME

-cast-storage - Get the raw value of a contract's storage slot or full storage layout.
+cast-storage - Get the raw value of a contract's storage slot or its full storage layout.

 ### SYNOPSIS